Efficient quantum algorithm for solving structured problems via multi-step quantum computation

-For some problems, the degeneracy of eigenstates is known, e.g., the factoring problem, for which the conditions of our algorithm are satisfied, therefore it can be solved efficiently using our algorithm~(see appendix C).
-The general search problem has a structure that the number of the marked states is very small and that of the unmarked states is exponentially large.
-It cannot be divided further, the two conditions of our algorithm cannot be satisfied simultaneously, therefore it cannot be solved efficiently~(see appendix B).
-Our algorithm has the same efficiency as that of the Grover's algorithm~\cite{grover} and the QAA~\cite{cerf,lidar} in solving the general search problem.
+We find some problems have the structure described above~\cite{whfuture}, as an example, we apply our algorithm for solving the Deutsch-Jozsa problem~(see Appendix B).
+Grover's algorithm cannot achieve the same efficiency as our algorithm in solving the structured search problem by using $m$ oracles~(see Appendix D).
+The unstructured search problem has one marked item and exponential unmarked items, the ratio $1/N$ is exponentially small.
+It cannot be divided further, and the conditions of our algorithm cannot be satisfied.
+Our algorithm has the same efficiency as Grover's algorithm~\cite{grover} and AQC algorithm~\cite{cerf,lidar} in solving the unstructured search problem~(see Appendix C).